Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Theoretical Framework for Ultra-Light Dark Matter

-Due to the stochastic nature of ULDM field, the detector signal induced by its oscillation is also stochastic, with its properties characterized statistically by the power spectral density~(PSD).
-As we will see, the signal PSD is related to the PSD of ULDM through the reponse function of detector.
+Due to the stochastic nature of a ULDM field, the signal induced by its oscillation is also stochastic, with its properties characterized statistically by the power spectral density~(PSD).
+As we will see, the signal PSD is related to the PSD of ULDM through the detector's response function.
 The two-sided PSD of ULDM is defined as the Fourier transform of the correlation function,

 where $v_f = \sqrt{2(f/f_c-1)}$, $f_c=m/(2\pi)$, and we neglect the negative frequency part.
-From Eq.~(\ref{psd 2pp}), we observe that $S_{\Phi}(f,\mathbf{d})$ has a structure closely related to the phase space structure of DM.
+From Eq.~(\ref{psd 2pp}), we observe that $S_{\Phi}(f,\boldsymbol{d})$ has a structure closely related to the phase space structure of DM.

-If the velocity distribution is isotropic, i.e.\(~f(\mathbf{v})=f(v)\), then the directional integral in Eq.~(\ref{psd 2pp}) can be performed analytically and we have
+If the velocity distribution is isotropic, i.e.\(~f(\boldsymbol{v})=f(v)\), then the directional integral in Eq.~(\ref{psd 2pp}) can be performed analytically and we have